Today I interview my friend Michael Heiser on his book, The Unseen Realm.

-Recently, however, I came across a book where I actually found fresh content that was significantly helpful to my own thinking.
-Given how much I’ve read over the years, this rarely happens.
+Given how much I’ve read over the years, such discoveries rarely happen.
 Most Christian books today simply repeat what others have already written.

 Here’s the story.

-While doing my research on my upcoming book on the kingdom of God (due to release Summer 2018), I began reading everything I could find on the world system (which is one of the primary enemies of God’s kingdom).
+While doing my research on Insurgence, I began reading everything I could find on the world system (which is one of the primary enemies of God’s kingdom).
 This led me to take a fresh look at what Scripture calls the “principalities and powers.”

 In exploring the “principalities and powers” in the world of biblical scholarship, I came across Michael Heiser’s book The Unseen Realm.